bonitasoft/bonita-doc/md/bonita-bpm-studio-installation.md

 If Studio fails to start, you can open the log file manually.
 File is named `.log` and is located in `<studio_folder>/workspace/.metadata` folder.
 Note that folder might be hidden and file might not be displayed if you choose to hide file extensions in your file manager.

-There is a separate log file for the UI Designer, `<studio_folder>/workspace/tomcat/logs/ui-designer.log`.

 #### OutOfMemory error in Bonita BPM Studio

 After installation, you might see an `OutOfMemory` error in Bonita BPM Studio.